 To get started with the Next.js and Supabase SaaS template, we need to ensure you install the required software.

-To get the codebase on your local machine, clone the repository with the following command:
+To get the codebase on your local machine using the original repository, clone the repository with the following command:

 The command above clones the repository in the folder

 you can rename it with the name of your project.

 Now, run the following commands for: